Christian Spiritual Direction

 - To freely share struggles, joys, and challenges in a safe, compassionate space

-I am presently enrolled in the Audire program for spiritual direction, and am classified as a Spiritual Director Intern in the second year of the three-year program.
+I am presently enrolled in the Audire program for spiritual direction, and am classified as a Spiritual Director Intern in the final year of the three-year program.
 As part of the program I also regularly meet with a spiritual director and with a spiritual direction supervisor.

 I also agree with and adhere to the guidelines for ethical conduct published by Spiritual Directors International, including their commitment to dignity and confidentiality.